Wall decor: things you should know about paint

 - Shiny: reflects light

-- Satin: compromise between matte and shiny, with a silky aspect
+- Satin: a compromise between matte and shiny, with a silky aspect

 You will even find recycled paint!
 However, certain paints emit more chemicals than others, especially solvent-based paints.
 Therefore, they should not be used in bedrooms.
 Additionally, surfaces that are hard to reach, such as the ceiling or corners, can make the application process more complicated.